The following article is excerpted from Wind Power by Paul Gipe.

 Depending on the size of the house and on the climate, air-conditioning can double the consumption of an otherwise energy-efficient home.
 If you must have air-conditioning, ask yourself whether an evaporative cooler will suffice.
 Swamp coolers use far less electricity and work well in arid climates, such as the southwestern United States.

-For energy-efficiency ratings of appliances from washing machines to refrigerators, and for tips on reducing your energy consumption without reducing your comfort, read Consumer Guide to Home Energy Savings by the editors of Home Energy magazine (see the appendix of Wind Power
+For energy-efficiency ratings of appliances from washing machines to refrigerators, and for tips on reducing your energy consumption without reducing your comfort, read Consumer Guide to Home Energy Savings by the editors of Home Energy magazine (see the appendix of Wind Power for details).

 The key is to remain flexible.
 Sacrificing the lifestyle you desire isn’t necessary, but some modification of behavior often proves beneficial.
 For example, cutting back on energy-intensive discretionary loads on days when the power supply is reduced extends battery life and leaves a little extra in storage available, should you need it for more important loads such as pumping water.
 Not unlike our ancestors, learn to synchronize your behavior with the weather.
 Do the laundry when it’s windy or on a bright sunny day.
 In this way, you take full advantage of the fuel when it’s available.